lkd70/PiHole-Dark/README.md

 ## Suggestion?

 Something you'd like to see?
-Or maybe there's an incompatability with a newer version of pi-hole?
+Or maybe there's an incompatibility with a newer version of pi-hole?
 Please open an issue or make a pull request!

 ----------

 ## Credits

-All credits to the origional creators of these files, I am meerly an editor.
+All credits to the original creators of these files, I am merely an editor.
 All credits to the [Pi-Hole Team](https://pi-hole.net) for their great platform.

 Do follow the individual licenses of these files as supplied by the authors.